dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 Download the [latest release from the release page](https://github.com/dwainscheeren/lovelace-dwains-theme/releases).

 ### Step 2 - Extract & move the download

-Unzip the file you just downloaded.
+1. Unzip the file you just downloaded and copy the content of it.
+2. Go to the root of your Home Assistant installation.
+3. Rename your existing file `ui-lovelace.yaml` to `ui-lovelace.back.yaml`

-Copy the content of this folder to the root of your Home Assistant installation.
+2. Copy the content of the downloaded folder to the root of your Home Assistant installation.

 *NOTE: You need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder*